Category: Ancient City / Site

 Lmyra - Lycian Ancient City

 Limyra Ancient City, located at the borders of Finike District, Turunçova and Sahilkent Townships of Antalya Province, covers the area located in the Roman and Byzantine Age ramparts just south of the acropolis with the early period buildings, on the southern skirts of the Toçak Mountain. .
 You will see a sign of Lmyra which indicates ''5 km to Lmyra ancient city'' when going from Antalya to Finike.
-I made a sudden, unplanned decision to visit the place which I have never hearth about before & I came across one of the most beautiful ancient places I've ever seen.
 It is about 5.5 km away from the Finike-Elmali Highway (D635).
 Turn on the Kumluca Finike Highway (D400).
 After approximately 4 km you will see a turn to right where you will see a brown "Limyra" sign to the Yuvalılar village.
 From here you will reach the ancient city of Limyra.
 This road to Kumluca passes through the middle of the ancient city and divides the city in two. on both sides there is also a village settlement.
 3 km ahead of this road at the side of the road are rock tombs.
 Parking is no problem and can be parked into the village.
 It is free to visit the city and it is not under protection.

 The most fascinating part of visiting the city is that the Lmyros tea, flow over the main street of the city by occupying marble-covered streets.
 The street starts from the arched door and now it looks like a natural river bed with the waters starting from the same arched door.
 It is a very rare and unique experience to know that you can take your feet off and walk in a tea in a half-meter depth, and that you are stepping on a marble ground.